-Your starting point for fertility treatment will usually be your GP.
-They may arrange for you to have some initial tests and will refer you to an NHS doctor specialising in fertility issues.
+You usually start by seeing your GP.
+They may arrange for you to have some tests.
+They will then refer you to an NHS doctor specialising in fertility issues.
 You can ask to be referred to a private doctor if you’d like.

-If you want to have treatment with a partner rather than as a single person, your partner may also need to have some basic fertility tests, which the GP can arrange.
-There’s no charge for these tests for NHS patients.
+If you want to have treatment as a couple rather than on your own, your partner may need to have some basic fertility tests.
+These tests are free for NHS patients.

 At the fertility clinic

 At the clinic, the specialist will discuss your situation with you.
-They will answer any questions you have, arrange for some further tests and can tell you about any treatments that may be suitable for you.
+They will answer any questions you have, arrange for some further tests and discuss any suitable treatments with you.

-This depends on whether you’re an NHS patient or whether you want to pay for private treatment.
-If you’re an NHS patient, your GP will usually suggest a referral to a particular clinic.
-If you’ve already had contact with a fertility unit for sperm or embryo storage, or to have your fertility checked, it may be possible for you to be referred back to the same clinic.
+This depends on whether you’re an NHS patient or you want to pay for private treatment.
+If you’re an NHS patient, your GP will usually suggest a particular clinic.
+If you’ve already been in contact with a fertility clinic for sperm, egg or embryo storage, or to have your fertility checked, it may be possible for you to go back to the same clinic.

 Will I have to pay for fertility treatment?

-You aren’t automatically excluded from treatment if you’re a woman who’s single or in a lesbian relationship.
-However, it may affect your eligibility for free NHS treatment.
+Being single or in a same-sex relationship does not exclude you from treatment, but it may affect your eligibility for free NHS treatment.

-Staff in fertility clinics will need to know if you’re a woman who’s single or in a lesbian relationship.
-This is so they can advise you about particular legal aspects that apply to becoming a parent.
+Staff in fertility clinics will need to know if you’re single or in a same-sex relationship.
+This is so they can advise you about certain legal aspects of becoming a parent.

 If you’re a man who’s single or in a gay relationship

-There are currently no fertility treatments available in the UK for single men and gay couples.
+There are currently no fertility treatments available in the UK for single men and same-sex couples.

-The only way for gay couples to become legal parents is to adopt a child or, if they’re in a civil partnership, to use a surrogate and then apply for a Parental Order.
+The only way for single men or gay couples to become legal parents is through adopting a child or, if they’re in a civil partnership or married, using a surrogate and then applying for a Parental Order.